grimicorn/wp-better-attachments/readme.txt

 Tags: attachment,file,image,post,page,custom post type Requires at least: 3.5
 Tested up to: 3.5.2
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Allows you to add/edit/attach/un-attach/sort the files attached to your WordPress posts all from the post editor.

 == Description ==
 Allows you to add/edit/attach/un-attach/delete/sort the files attached to your WordPress posts all from the post editor.
-Integrates seamlessly with WordPress using the default WordPress attachments type and no configuration needed to add WP Better Attachments to custom post types.
+Integrates seamlessly with WordPress using the default WordPress attachments type, full control over cropping of the different attachment image sizes crop editor and no configuration needed to add WP Better Attachments to custom post types.

-You can use `wpba_get_attachments( $post->ID )` to retrieve attachments from a certain post or `wpba_get_attachments()` to get the attachments for the current post.

-You can now full control over cropping of the different attachment image sizes through the WPBA crop editor in the media editor, this is a Beta feature.
+= Shortcodes =
+* Information on the settings available [here](http://dholloran.github.io/wp-better-attachments)
+* `[wpba-attachment-list]` Outputs a list of attachments

+= Functions =
+* Information on the settings available [here](http://dholloran.github.io/wp-better-attachments)
+* `wpba_get_attachments()` Retrieves an array of attachments
+* `wpba_attachment_list()` Outputs a list of attachments

 View more information on GitHub [here](https://github.com/DHolloran/wp-better-attachments/)

-Whats new in 1.3 Added the ability to control how WordPress crops tour thumbnails for different image sizes.

 == Installation ==
 1. Upload `wp-github-recent-commit` to the `/wp-content/plugins/` directory